-Jack Emerson Chappelear was born May 5, 1962 in Houston Texas.
-He expired on January 5, 2019 around noon at his home in Jersey City, New Jersey from cardiac arrest.
+Jack Emerson Chappelear was born May 7, 1962 in Houston Texas.
+He died unexpectedly on January 5, 2019 at his home in Jersey City, New Jersey.

-Preceded in death by his father John Emerson Chappelear, he is survived by his mother, Patsy S. Chappelear of Houston, TX; his sisters, June Elizabeth and her husband Robert Frank Keller of Houston, Janice Elaine Chappelear of Houston, Juliet Eve and her husband Mark Markovich of Houston; his adored six nephews, three nieces, two grand nephews, three grand nieces; his cousins Rena Jean Nicks Bresser of Colorado Springs, CO, and Debra Kay Stallings Williams of San Antonio, TX; Sonya Dargis Chappelear of Sharpsburg, MD, James Michael Sobieski of Branchburg, NJ; and his best friend George Randolph Cook of Richmond, TX.
+Preceded in death by his father John Emerson Chappelear, he is survived by his mother, Patsy S. Chappelear of Houston, TX, his sisters, June Elizabeth and her husband Robert Frank Keller of Houston, Janice Elaine Chappelear of Houston, and Juliet Eve and her husband Mark Markovich of Houston; his adored six nephews, three nieces, two grand nephews, and three grand nieces; and his cousins Rena Jean Nicks Bresser of Colorado Springs, CO, and Debra Kay Stallings Williams of San Antonio, TX.
+He is deeply mourned, especially by Sonya Dargis Chappelear of Sharpsburg, MD.

 Jack grew up in Houston and was a graduate of Bellaire High School.
-Jack was awarded his Bachelor of Science from University of Houston in 1985 and Master of Computer Science from Rice University in 1988.
+Jack earned his Bachelor of Science at University of Houston in 1985 and Master of Computer Science at Rice University in 1988.
 As a student Jack began his career as a Unix system administrator and networking.
-In 1984, he started working at University of Houston in the Biochemistry and Physics departments, working with Dr. George Fox, amongst others, at the University of Houston Institute for Molecular Biology cataloging the human genome.
+In 1984, he started working at University of Houston in the Biochemistry department with Dr. George Fox, at the University of Houston Institute for Molecular Biology, in cataloging for the human genome project.
 He also worked in the Physics department researching chaos theory.
-From 1991 to 1993 he worked as a software developer and Unix systems administrator.
-In 1993 he joined Paranet (later acquired by Sprint) working as a network engineer and systems administrator until April of 1999.
-In 1999 he joined Fourth Millennium Technologies and worked in the developing field of computer science relational databases, parallel processing and clustered systems.
-He was with FMT through 2012 spending most of this time on contract with Goldman Sachs working on Equities Sales, Margin Technologies and Global Credit Risk models.
-Throughout his time at Paranet and FMT, he was a consultant working with many different customers on complex assignments.
-Some of his clients included Home Depot, Texaco, Exxon, Baylor College of Medicine, University of Houston, Met Life, Fingerhut among others.
+From 1991 to 1993 he worked as a software developer and Unix systems administrator at Bonner & Moore Associates.
+In 1993 he joined Paranet (Sprint later acquired Paranet) as a network engineer and systems administrator.
+He was awarded the Golden Eagle for his accomplishments at Paranet.
+In 1999 he joined Fourth Millennium Technologies (FMT) to participate in providing consulting services in the developing field of computer science relational databases, parallel processing and clustered systems.
+His principal client was Goldman Sachs, where Jack worked on Equities Sales, Margin Technologies and Global Credit Risk models.
+Other clients included Home Depot, Texaco, Exxon, Baylor College of Medicine, University of Houston, Met Life, and Fingerhut.

-So please burn some meat, sip some Scotch, and smoke a cigar in his honor!
+So please smoke some cow, sip some Scotch, and raise a toast in his honor!

 Jack requested that memorial gifts be designated to the George R. Brown School of Engineering at Rice University.
 These gifts may be made online at https://giving.rice.edu or mailed to Rice University, Office of Development MS-81, P.O.
 Box 1892, Houston, TX 77251-1892.
 Or a gift may be made to a charity for animal welfare or charity of your choice.